steedos/steedos-docs/docs/developer.md

 ### [Micro Page Builder](/developer/micro-page/)

-Introducing **Steedos Micro Page Builder**, a powerful micro page development toolkit rooted in Baidu's AMIS technology.
-Comparable with the renowned Salesforce Lightning Page Builder, this platform facilitates the creation of custom pages and components and makes it easier with its visual design tool.
+Introducing **Steedos Micro Page Builder**, a powerful micro page development toolkit rooted in Baidu's AMIS technology. this platform facilitates the creation of custom pages and components and makes it easier with its visual design tool.

 ### [API Integration](/developer/api/)